Capacity: 4,200 (Seats 524)

 The Tameside Stadium was officially opened by Sir Alex Ferguson in 2005.
 It a modern seated stadium, that overall is quite smart looking and wouldn't look out of place in a higher league.
 It comprises a fair sized Main Stand on one side, a covered terrace opposite and two open end terraces.

 The Main Stand sits astride the half way line and runs for about half the length of the pitch.
-Although in capacity terms it is not that large (8 rows comprising 524 seats), the stand itself looks a lot larger.
+Although in capacity terms it is not that large (7 rows comprising 524 seats), the stand itself looks a lot larger.
 This is firstly due to the fact that the seating area is raised above pitch level, meaning that spectators have to climb a small set of stairs to enter it.
 Secondly the roof of the stand is elevated quite high above the seating area, with a fair sized back panel.
 It is also cantilevered, meaning that there are no obstructing pillars to hinder your view of the playing action.
 The blue block of seats have the letters TMBC spelt out in white across them.
-This is in reference to the local council who were on of the funder of the stadium.
+This is in reference to the local council who were one of the funders of the stadium.
 In front of the Main Stand are the team dugouts, whilst on either side there are areas of open terracing.

 Opposite the Main Stand is a good sized covered terrace.
 It some respects it mirrors the Main Stand in terms of width (it too sits astride the halfway line and runs for around half the length of the pitch), has a high placed roof and has portions of open terracing to each side.
 Both ends have open terraces that although not that high (around seven steps) do run the full width of the end.
 The stadium has a set of four tall floodlights.